BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

 **RobotControlGUI, NaoSCP and the xabsl editor don't scale correctly for high resolution displays**
   - to fix this install java jdk 11+
+  - or pass a scaling flag to the app: `GDK_SCALE=2 /path/to/app`

 **Java 11:**
-Java FX is not part of Java 11.
+  - Java _FX_ is not part of Java 11.
 It must be installed separately.
+  - You can also pass `JAVA_HOME=/home/anton/.local/jdk-11.0.23+9 /path/to/gradlew` to not need to install java 8 or 11+ system wide
+  - Java files can be obtained from e.g. [https://adoptium.net](adoptium.net) (eclipse foundation)

 **Netbeans does not find java:**
 ![image](../../img/build/netbeans_issue.png)